Permissionless-Software-Foundation/encrypt-msg/docs/file-sharing.md

 - The [Memo Protocol](https://memo.cash/protocol) used by [Memo.cash](https://memo.cash) is used here as the base protocol.

 ## 1. Introduction
 The following presents a simple protocol for sharing files both on-chain and off-chain with people using a Bitcoin Cash address as an identity.
 This specification defines a system that functions very much like email, using Bitcoin Cash addresses in place of an email address.
 It defines how to pass arbitrary messages and files of any size to the recipient.
-This content can end-to-end (e2e) encrypted with the recipients public key, which means only the person holding the private key for that Bitcoin Cash address can decrypt the content.
+This content can be end-to-end (e2e) encrypted with the recipients public key, which means only the person holding the private key for that Bitcoin Cash address can decrypt the content.

 For very small content (less than 10kB), on-chain data can be transmitted via the [Bitcoin Files Protocol](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md).
 Content of any size can be shared off-chain via the [Inter-Planetary File System](https://ipfs.io) (IPFS).